txyyh/ClashYou/README_en.md

-The latest Releases version can be obtained from [Releases](https://github.com/Kr328/ClashForAndroid/releases) and Cl version can be obtained from [Actions](https://github.com/Yos-X/ClashYou/actions) (login is required, thanks to [@Light_summer](https://github.com/lightsummer233)).
+The latest Releases version can be obtained from [Releases](https://github.com/Kr328/ClashForAndroid/releases) and CI version can be obtained from [Actions](https://github.com/Yos-X/ClashYou/actions) (login is required, thanks to [@Light_summer](https://github.com/lightsummer233)).

 ### Version Features